How to Replace a Toilet Flapper

 Step 6: Adjust the Chain Length

-Ensure the flapper chain has the right length to operate effectively.
-Adjust the chain length so there is a small amount of slack when the flapper is closed but not so much that it prevents the flapper from sealing.
+Make sure the flapper chain is the right length to function properly.
+Adjust it so there’s a little slack when the flapper is closed—but not too much, as that could stop the flapper from sealing properly.

 Pull the flush handle to test the chain’s tension, making sure the flapper lifts fully without pulling too far.
 Proper adjustment ensures the tank lever arm can lift the flapper without restricting the water flow or creating slack that might stop running water from the tank.